microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-azure-ai-foundry-and-the-ai-toolkit/lab/instructions/01_Get_Started.md

 1. Open the edge browser from the taskbar.
 You'll get a browser tab with the [GitHub repo](https://aka.ms/msignite25-lab512) hosting the lab code and resources already opened for you.

+    > [!TIP]
+    > Click the Star button in the top right corner, this will help you easily find it later.

 2. To launch a codespace, you need a **GitHub account**.

     > [!NOTE]